vmware/kube-fluentd-operator/README.md

 </filter>

 <match **>
-  @type loggly
+  @type logzio_buffered
   # destination config omitted
 </match>
 ```

-The above config will pipe all logs from the pods labelled with `app=log-router` through a [logfmt](https://github.com/vmware/kube-fluentd-operator/blob/master/base-image/plugins/parser_logfmt.rb) parser before sending them to loggly.
+The above config will pipe all logs from the pods labelled with `app=log-router` through a [logfmt](https://github.com/vmware/kube-fluentd-operator/blob/master/base-image/plugins/parser_logfmt.rb) parser before sending them to logz.io.
 Again, this configuration is valid in any namespace.
 If the namespace doesn't contain any `log-router` components then the `<filter>` directive is never activated.
 The `_container` is sort of a "meta" label and it allows for targeting the log stream of a specific container in a multi-container pod.

 If you use [Kubernetes recommended labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) for the pods and deployments, then KFO will rewrite `.` characters into `_`.